Ksamuel92/studioassistant-rails/README.md

 ## Contributing to StudioAssistant
 To contribute to StudioAssistant, follow these steps:

--Fork this repository.
+* Fork this repository.
--Create a branch: git checkout -b <branch_name>.
+* Create a branch: git checkout -b <branch_name>.
--Make your changes and commit them: git commit -m '<commit_message>' -Push to the original branch: git push origin studioassistant-rails -Create the pull request.
+* Make your changes and commit them: git commit -m '<commit_message>'
+* Push to the original branch: git push origin studioassistant-rails
+* Create the pull request.
--Alternatively see the GitHub documentation on creating a pull request.
+* Alternatively see the GitHub documentation on creating a pull request.

 ## Contact